There are no prerequisites for this course, but students should be comfortable using a digital camera and computer (or other portable device).

-Unit 1: Five assignments (including what types of images you like and capture, how to remove distracting elements, lighting angles, close-up photographs and resolution & compression) and one quiz on image quality totalling 23%
+Unit 1: Five assignments (including what types of images you like and capture, how to remove distracting elements, lighting angles, close-up photographs and Elements and Principles of Design) and one quiz on image quality totalling 23%

 Unit 2: Seven assignments (including Rule of thirds, Framing, Balance and Visual Weight, Repetition, Perspective and Depth, Line and Shape, Colour / Black & White) totalling 28%

 Unit 3: Five assignments (including Google Slides presentation, selfie collage, combined images, portraits, and critiques), one quiz on Copyright and Creative Commons, and one interview conversation totalling 33%